accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 	- whether the captions are still present;
 	- whether the captions can be displayed;
 	- whether the captions are correctly synchronised;
-	- whether the key features of captions are retained (for example, if in the original media the captions were coloured according to the speaker, this colouring must be retained in the media resulting from the functionality).
+	- whether the key features of captions are preserved (for example, if in the original media the captions were coloured according to the speaker, this colouring must be retained in the media resulting from the functionality).
 1. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}